hamDrambus/Geant4_LAr_NBrS/Readme.txt

 1) and 2) are easiest to change without breaking anything and are supposed to be chagned most often.
 3) is requried if physical properties must be changed.
 4) is requried for field maps.
-Must be done for newly loaded project.
+Must be adjusted/set for newly loaded project.
 5) is for new geometries (new detector versions).
 6) is primarily for testing.
 Or for some completely new simulation.

-UPD: parameters are now set in setting.xml file run as:
+UPD: parameters are now set in settings.xml file.
+Thus program must be run as:
 ...build/RelWithDebInfo/Geant_simulation path/to/settings.xml | tee path/to/log.txt
+If no parameter is passed, then "settings.xml" is expected to be present in the current directory

-UPD: There are now bash scripts streamlining simulation process.
+UPD: There are now python scripts streamlining simulation process.
 One script calculates electric fields for several THGEM voltages Another one then generates several settings files from template that will use those electric fields and run simulation program with the settings.